Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

   - iPhone XR (checked by my brother, Greg)
   - iPhone SE (checked by my friend Ruth)
   - Samsung S7 (checked by my friend Mike)

+## Bugs

+- Due to the literary typeface style used to begin most pages, with the first few words large in Amatic SC and the following text smaller and in Lato, these sections cannot begin with headings, given that headings necessitate the text following moving to a new line.
+As such, the HTML validator shows a warning for sections without headings for each relevant page.
+I checked this with a course tutor and was informed it was not a issue of concern.
+- Similarly, some sections in the game.html page do not have headings becuase the innerHTML is only added later via JS functions in response to user events.
+- For the game, once the game is over is the player has been informed whether they have won or lost, the player is still able to click buttons and receive messages about their results, though they will still have won lost.
+I was unable to set a JS function to stop this, so this would be a bug to fix in a future version.

 ## How the site meets user needs